-This section contains a brief summary of the issues.
-For a more detailed discussion, please refer to AEMO's issues paper and participant submissions, at: https://aemo.com.au/en/consultations/current-and-closed-consultations/forward-looking-transmission-loss-factors.
-Note that issues 14 and 15 were not discussed in the Issues Paper.
+For a more detailed discussion of the issues, please refer to AEMO's issues paper and participant submissions, at: https://aemo.com.au/en/consultations/current-and-closed-consultations/forward-looking-transmission-loss-factors.
+Note that issues 14 and 15 were not discussed in the Issues Paper, as they were identified during the consultation.